-Sometimes, Facebook may think that your ads are great when in fact they’re not.
+Sometimes, Facebook may think your ads are great when, in fact, they’re not.

 Facebook looks at how people interact with ads while on their platform.
-That said, it can’t judge the relevance of the ad after the person has clicked away from their newsfeed and landed on your website.
+It can’t judge the relevance of the ad after the person has clicked on the ad, left the newsfeed, and landed on your website.

-So, how do you find out that the ad isn’t really performing well, even when Facebook stats say it does?
+So, how do you find out if the ad isn’t performing well, even when Facebook stats say it is?

-The free tool tracks and reports website traffic, letting you see from where people come to your webpage, and what they do on it.
-That is, Google Analytics will explicitly show you what the people who’ve clicked on your ad do when they’re on your website.
+This tool tracks and reports website traffic, letting you see where your visitors came from and what they do on the page.
+Google Analytics will explicitly show you what the people who’ve clicked on your ad do when they’re on your website.

-The metrics I look to evaluate my ad performance quickly are Bounce Rate and Avg.
-Session Duration, where:
+The metrics we suggest you look at to evaluate your ad performance are Bounce Rate and Average Session Duration:

 - Bounce Rate shows the percentage of your website’s visitors that leave your site after viewing only one page.

 - Avg.
-Session Duration shows how long on average people spend on your website.
+Session Duration shows how much time on average people spend on your website.

-Now, to see how your one specific Facebook campaign is doing, go to your Google Analytics account, click Acquisition, and then under Campaigns click All campaigns.
+To see how your Facebook campaign is doing, go to your Google Analytics account, click Acquisition, and then under Campaigns click All campaigns.
 Find the Facebook campaign you want to check on.

 To understand whether or not your Facebook campaign is performing well, compare its Bounce Rate and Avg.
-Session Duration to the same metrics of the traffic from other referrals and other campaigns.
+Session Duration to the same metrics from other referrals and other campaigns.
 Or, if you’re running your very first campaigns, use your website’s averages as your benchmark.
-Either way, while paid traffic most often experiences higher bounce rates and shorter sessions than organic and direct traffic, if the results are by 30% worse than the averages, you may want to change something in your ads.
+Note that paid traffic most often goes hand in hand with higher bounce rates and shorter sessions than organic and direct traffic.
+But you may want to change something in your ads if the results are 30% lower than the averages.

-See how your ads are doing compared to other online sellers: according to Kissmetrics, retailers driving well-targeted traffic have bounce rates of 20–40%.
+See how your ads are doing compared to other online sellers: retailers driving well-targeted traffic have bounce rates of 20–40%.

-First, see if the landing page you’re driving your traffic to is mobile optimized.
-56.5% of Facebook users access the service only on mobile, which is 2.8 billion monthly active users.
-So, if you’re spending your money on mobile ads, it’s more crucial than ever to make sure you land your traffic on smartphone-friendly pages.
+Check if the landing page you’re driving your traffic to is optimized for mobile.
+79.9% of 2.85 billion Facebook users access the service only on mobile.
+So, if you’re spending your money on mobile ads, it’s crucial to make sure you land your traffic on smartphone-friendly pages.

-Find the campaign you want to check and click on it to open.
+Open the campaign you want to check.
 Then, click on Secondary Dimension → Users → Device Category.
 Compare your mobile bounce rate and session duration to your desktop and tablet metrics.
-If the difference is significant, improve the landing page for better mobile experience and, meanwhile, disable your ads on mobile devices.
+If the difference is significant, improve the landing page for a better mobile experience and, meanwhile, disable your ads on mobile devices.

-Also, if your ads are beautifully designed and polished, it’s important that your website looks just as good.
-And if you promise something in your ads, make sure you keep that promise when the person has landed on your shop.
+If your ads are beautifully designed and polished, it’s important that your website looks just as good.
+And if you promise something in your ads, make sure you keep that promise in your shop.
 In other words, use similar visuals and messaging in both your ads and website to ensure a consistent experience for your visitors.

-In the meantime, you should never stop improving your ads.
-Test new audiences, landing pages, visuals and messaging, test mobile-only and desktop-only ads, and new ad placements.
-Because no matter how your ads are doing, there’s always room for improvement.
+To make sure you’re spending your ad budget wisely, look for three red flags: low ad relevance score, wrong clicks or no clicks at all, and high bounce rate.
+To turn these red flags into a successful campaign, experiment and fine-tune your ads.
+Test new audiences, landing pages, visuals, and messaging, test mobile-only and desktop-only ads, and new ad placements.
+No matter how your ads are doing, there’s always room for improvement.